-Call of Duty Mobile(CoD) on PC: How to Rank Up Fast
+Call of Duty Mobile(CoD): How to Rank Up Fast

 Call of Duty: Mobile is set to break some mobile gaming records this year.
 In its first official week, it managed to surpass 100 million worldwide downloads.
 To give you some perspective on what this means, the number is roughly 4 times larger than what PUBG managed to achieve in the same timeframe, and almost 5 times greater than Fortnite’s performance.
 We’ve already discussed how amazing we think this game is in our feature article during the early stages of beta.
 Ever since, it only got better.